buzzqw/extto/README.md

 ### 🏷️ Alias-Aware RSS Matching
 When an Italian RSS feed publishes a release under an alternative title (e.g. *"Agenti di S.H.I.E.L.D."* instead of the configured *"Agents of S.H.I.E.L.D."*), EXTTO now recognises it automatically.
 Aliases defined in the series config are checked at every stage — RSS parsing, deduplication, feed-match tracking, and gap-fill search queries.

+### 💾 Automatic Backup & Telegram Delivery
+EXTTO backs itself up automatically.
+Archives rotate with a **GFS scheme** (daily / weekly / monthly / yearly), are sent straight to your **Telegram chat**, and can optionally be uploaded to FTP or Dropbox — all configured from the Web UI, zero external scripts needed.

+### 🏷️ Per-Title Exclusion Rules
+Beyond the global blacklist, each series or movie can carry its own **exclude word list**.
+Useful to separate a sequel from its original, block a specific release group only for one title, or skip extended cuts of a single film — without affecting anything else.

+### 📊 Download Source Tracking
+Every torrent EXTTO accepts is tagged with its **origin** (Jackett, ThePirateBay, Knaben, RSS Feed, Timeframe, Comics…).
+Visible in the download list and useful to trace retrospectively where a file came from.

 ### 🔒 Privacy First
 VPN killswitch that binds all traffic to `tun0`/`wg0`.
 Automatic IP blocklist updates.
 Your downloads stay private.